webim/webim-client-sdk-ios/Documentation/Index.md

 Method is mandatory to create [WebimSession](#webim-session) object.

 <h3 id ="set-prechat">Instance method set(prechat:)</h3>
+Attention: this method can't be used as is.
+It requires that client server to support this mechanism!
 Sets prechat fields for the session.
 `prechat` parameter  – `String`-typed prechat fields in JSON format.
 Returns `self` with location name set.